jruokola/llm-granite-ft/README.md

 * This Dockerfile (e.g., named `Dockerfile.function` or similar, corresponding to the image `llm-granite-function-ft-fix`) should be set up to:
   * Use a suitable PyTorch base image (e.g., `nvcr.io/nvidia/pytorch:24.07-py3` or newer, as used in recent examples).
   * Install dependencies like `transformers`, `datasets`, `peft`, `bitsandbytes`, `accelerate`, and optionally `transformer_engine` (for FP8).
-  * Copy the `fixed-scripts/function-finetune-fixed.py` script and any other necessary local files (like preprocessed datasets if built into the image, though the sbatch script assumes `/processed_datasets/glaive_fc_v2` is already in the image from a `COPY` command).
+  * Copy the `fixed-scripts/function-finetune-fixed.py` script and `fixed-scripts/generate_granite_fc_examples.py` (if you intend to generate data within a job step, though typically it's a pre-step).
+  * If using the synthetic data generator as a pre-step, the `Dockerfile.function` does not necessarily need to copy the dataset itself, as the path will be provided at runtime.

 ## Troubleshooting